cu-psych-computing/cu-psych-comp-tutorial/index.md

 Many of these materials were originally prepared as presentations for Columbia Psychology R users, but are also designed to be stand-alone tutorials that you can read through and learn from remotely.
+These materials span a wider range of learner skill levels, and assume basic experience with scientific computing.

 {% include extra_tutorials.html %}